jarviscanada/jarvis_data_eng_SaharSoheilian/core_java/twitter/README.md

 # Improvements
-- Improve the business login and data validation based on Twitter REST API requirements and limitations
+- Improve the business logic and data validation based on Twitter REST API requirements and limitations